-More than 180,000 women get breast cancer each year.
-In Tennessee, more than 3,800 cases are found each year; there were 857 deaths in the year 2000.
+More than 180,000 women get breast cancer each year in the United States.
+In Tennessee, more than 3,800 cases are diagnosed annually.
+Breast cancer continues to claim lives every year.
+In 2000, 857 lives were lost to the disease.
 Unfortunately, the death rate continues to rise despite the availability of free health services.

 Some groups of women are at higher risk for breast cancer than others.
 Women over 40 years old and women who have a child after 30 are among those at higher risk for developing breast cancer.
-Routine breast cancer screenings (CBEs), which are performed by your doctor and mammograms (breast x-rays), may allow the detection of cancer at its early stage.
+Routine breast cancer screenings (CBEs), which are performed by your doctor and mammograms (breast x-rays), may help detect cancer in its early stage.

-You are eligible for a free breast cancer screening if you meet the general eligibility guidelines (do not have insurance, your insurance does not pay for this service, and you meet income guidelines)
+At our clinic, you are eligible for a free breast cancer screening if you meet the general eligibility guidelines (you do not have insurance, your insurance does not pay for this service, and you meet income guidelines)